 We operate in a rapidly changing industry and we have experienced significant change in recent years, including in connection with certain acquisitions and arising from the provision of payment services in connection with crypto related transactions.
 Accordingly, our risk management policies and procedures may not be fully effective at identifying, monitoring and managing our risks at pace with these changes.
 Some of our risk evaluation methods depend upon information provided by third parties regarding markets, clients or other matters that are otherwise inaccessible to us.
 In some cases, however, that information may not be accurate, complete or up-to-date.
 Our risk management policies, procedures, techniques and processes may not be effective at identifying all of the risks to which we are exposed or enabling us to mitigate the risks we have identified.
 In addition, when we introduce new services, focus on new business types or begin to operate in markets in which we have a limited history of fraud loss, we may be less able to forecast and reserve accurately for new risks.
-Some risk mitigation may be deemed ineffectual, for example, if our risk management policies and processes are ineffective, we may suffer large financial losses, we may be subject to civil and criminal liability and our business, financial condition and results of operations may be materially and adversely affected.
+Some risk mitigation may be deemed ineffectual, for example, if our insurance coverage is not adequate.
+We may need to initiate legal proceedings at a high cost if we are unable to come to a settlement with adversarial parties.
+If our risk management policies and processes are ineffective, we may suffer large financial losses, we may be subject to civil and criminal liability and our business, financial condition and results of operations may be materially and adversely affected.
 Moreover, the nature of financial crime and the attack methods used are constantly changing and adapting to our controls framework, which may results in imperfect risk mitigation while we also adapt to new patterns and trends of suspicious behavior.